Solving typical sleep problems at 1-6 months, part 2

 Straight to the solutions

-And it's babies who have slept well - even through the night - in their first months who seem most spectacularly affected.
+It's often babies who have slept well - even through the night - in their first months who seem most spectacularly affected.

 What to do

-• Good sleep habits are critical right now.
-Sadly, when a sudden sleep retrogression pops up, many parents start doubting the good routines and schedules they so carefully set up.
-Or don't believe they are important anymore ...
+Sadly, though understandably!, when a sudden sleep regression pops up, many parents start doubting the good routines and schedules they so carefully set up before.

-Sleeping more during the day than at night
+What if your baby sleeps more during the day than at night

 Straight to the solutions

-If your baby's body has not adapted to a typical day/night rhythm yet, she may not sleep more at night than during the day.
+If your baby's body has not adapted to a typical day/night rhythm yet, they may not sleep more at night than during the day.
 Day and night sleep may be roughly the same.
 Or your baby may have a reversed day/night rhythm and seem to sleep all day and be awake all night.

 It typically takes about 12 weeks for a good day/night rhythm to set.
 When it does, nights are quieter and more restful than days, which is great for all.
 Having this clear difference between day and night is also very important for building long-term sleep skills.